adeelahmadk/dotfiles/README.md

    sudo chown vnstat:vnstat /var/lib/vnstat/*
    ```
    For weather updates and forcasts get an API key from [OpenWeatherMap](https://openweathermap.org "OpenWeatherMap's Homepage")
-   and find id for your city of choice.
+   and find [city id](http://openweathermap.org/help/city_list.txt "City ID List")  for city of your choice.
 Substitute these values against
    *template1* and *template2* variables in conkyrc file.

    Edit ```.conky/conky-startup.sh``` file and substitute name of the config